apurvacreator/system-design/LLD/Design_Patterns/Behavioral/README.md

 - Managing state transitions and comunication

 **Memento Pattern**: Design pattern used to capture and restore an object's previous state without exposing its internal structure.
 It's perfect for undo/redo functionality, like in text editors or drawing apps.

+**Observer Pattern**: defines a one-to-many relationship between objects—when one object (the subject) changes state, all its dependents (observers) are notified and updated automatically